dolma012/CommunityDetection/README.md

-# Overview: Explored the Spark GraphFrames library as well as implemented Girvan-Newman algorithm using the Spark Framework/distributed environment to detect communities in graphs.
-Used the ub_sample_data.csv dataset to find users who have a similar business taste.
+# Overview: Explored the Spark GraphFrames library as well as implemented Girvan-Newman algorithm using the Spark Framework/distributed environment to detect communities in graphs and used the ub_sample_data.csv dataset to find users who have a similar business taste

 ## Requirements: